 Elite Hospital Kingwood Cares

-The growing consumption of energy drinks among children and teens is a serious concern, and parents must take proactive steps to protect their children from accidental ingestion and the long-term health risks associated with these beverages.
+The growing consumption of these drinks among children and teens is a serious concern, and parents must take proactive steps to protect their children from accidental ingestion and the long-term health risks associated with these beverages.
 Elite Hospital Kingwood encourages parents to stay informed, be vigilant about energy drink consumption in their homes, and seek immediate medical care if their child or teen experiences any adverse symptoms after consuming an energy drink.

 For more information or if you suspect your child has consumed an energy drink and is experiencing symptoms, don’t hesitate to visit Elite Hospital Kingwood for emergency care.